 Provenance: Sandor P. Fuss Collection

 George Scott was born in England in 1827 and was one of Rome, New York’s oldest and best-known residents.
-He came to the United States as a young child with his family located in Troy.
-As a teen, young George learned the printing trade from Horace N. Bill, who at that time published the Old Roman Citizen.
+He came to the United States as a young child with his family and initially resided in Troy, New York.
+As a teen, Scott learned the printing trade from Horace N. Bill, who at that time published the Old Roman Citizen.
 After completing his apprenticeship, he and Alfred Sandford purchased the paper, their firm being called Sandford & Scott.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles Supplement 2 is as follows:

 O 37 // s // OLD / HOMESTEAD / WILD CHERRY / BITTERS / motif of shingles // PATENT // sp // motif shingles //

 L … Old Homestead Wild Cherry Bitters, Sold by T. B. Slingerland & Co., No. 69 Beekman St., N. Y.